-Anyway, that’s why I’ve sort of fallen in love with Larabars recently.
+I’ve fallen in love with Larabars recently.
 If you aren’t familiar with what they are, they’re basically dates and nuts made into bars.
-Each of the flavors has a few extra ingredients but they’re all whole food things.
-That’s why I love them cuz they’re strait up goodness that doesn’t make me feel blah.
-Ya know?
+Each of the flavors has a few extra ingredients but they’re all whole food ingredients.

-Okay, so because I’m obsessed with making things myself I had to do these.
-Even though they’re really simple and easy to get from the store, I just love being able to create my own flavors.
-Now they do make a pecan pie one that’s pretty similar to these but I wanted to throw in some maple because maple pecan is one of the best flavor combos of all time!
+Okay, so because I’m obsessed with making things myself I had to make these.
+Even though Larabars are really simple and easy to get from the store, I just love being able to create my own flavors.
+The brand does make a pecan pie one that’s pretty similar to these but I wanted to throw in some maple because maple pecan is one of the best flavor combos of all time!

 So these are so easy and perfect for a healthy on-the-go snack for an active day.
 You can also do a bunch of stuff with them like chop them up and use them as a topping for oats, smoothie bowls, or even ice cream!